4 Most Promising Areas for Wearables Devices in Healthcare

 Managing diabetes is a challenge that many tech companies have been trying to solve.
 The device developed by Pancreum is not on the market yet.
 This small, portable device functions as artificial pancreas and is able to continuously monitor glucose level, deliver insulin, glucagon, cortisol, and adrenaline needed to avoid hypoglycemia.
 Via Bluetooth, it connects to a mobile app on a user’s smartphone and displays all the needed graphs and charts, such as glucose level, insulin, and glucosamine intake, and others.

 People with age-related health concerns often want to live independently in their own homes.CarePredict has been working on a system consisting of a monitoring wristlet, motion detectors attached to a rooms’ walls and the web & mobile applications that collect the data.
 The app analyzes the health data as well as the body posture and its location in the house.
 If the app detects something unusual, like a patient lying down on the floor, it automatically sends an alert to the members of the family or to the other caregivers.

 Archer Software provides healthcare wearable device software development services and has a lot of experience developing applications.
-Here in Archer software we are happy to contribute to our clients mission and help healthcare industry to benefit from novel and proven information technologies.
+Here in Archer Software, we are happy to contribute to our clients' mission and help the healthcare industry to benefit from novel and proven information technologies.
 We do always keep abreast of the latest trends in health care software development and provide advanced solutions to our clients.
-Our experts are prepared to cooperate in your wearable app development for healthcare project implementation disregarding current project state or your product lifecycle be it business analysis phase, UI design, architecture development, building hardware interfaces, integration with third party systems, existing software upgrades, testing or NetOps support.
+Our experts are prepared to cooperate in your wearable app development for healthcare project implementation disregarding current project state or your product lifecycle be it business analysis phase, UI design, architecture development, building hardware interfaces, integration with third-party systems, existing software upgrades, testing or NetOps support.